One Make or Spec Series Racing – Do the Best Driver’s Win?

 For the series, they’ve chosen a Dunlop tyre that may be a little more all-purpose compared to the regularly used semi slicks from Bridgestone and Yokahama.
 Anyway, said to be less grip.
 Also, they’ve got a “marked tyre” rule and so many new tyres allowed per meeting.
 Seems like overkill.
 Will stop people from fitting new tyres for every race, I guess.
 But who does that?
 It remains to be seen if tyres one meeting old can perform well enough, and save on tyre bills over and above your new tyre allowance.

 One thing not often discussed when looking at the Toyota 86 – it has a high front weight percentage, 54% front, 46% rear.
 It could be a packaging the problem - if you try to get the wide boxer engine back far enough in the chassis, maybe it interferes with the suspension.
-The boxer engine also mandates a rear of the front axle steering rack location, which is not ideal.
+The boxer engine also means you have to put the staeering rack behind the front axle location, which is not ideal.

 The ideal weight distribution for a rear wheel drive car for racing is actually heavier in the rear than the front.
 This can only be achieved in a modern road car with mid-engine.
 For front-engine, the best we can expect is 50-50 as per the new Mazda MX5 ND.